Taking a shower and meditating are tried-and-tested mood-lifters and relaxation techniques. So what happens when you combine both?

 Breathe, control, breathe

 Make sure to take deep breaths that fill the lungs and let the chest rise and fall slowly.
 I do this 10 times straight.
-It also works to listen to shower meditation audio while in the shower.
+It also works to listen to meditation music while in the shower.

 Dig in the environment and get loose

-The shower is a place where people can cry, relax, sing and be themselves without having to worry who’s watching.
-Instead of treating this as just a normal part of my routine, I use my time in the shower to practice self-care and basically escape from the real world for a while.
+The shower is a place where people can cry, relax, sing, and be themselves without having to worry about anyone.
+Instead of treating this as just a normal part of my routine, I use my time in the shower to practice self-care and escape from the real world for a while.
 And trust me, it’s one of the most important and exciting mental health exercises I’ve discovered during quarantine.